7 Top Tips for Staying Productive at Home

 Make a to-do list

 Giving yourself a manageable list of tasks to do every morning is very important.
 We all know that there is nothing more satisfying than checking something off your to-do list.
-So add a little bit of excitement to your day and make a list before you start working.
+Whether it is finding flagpoles for sale or mowing your lawn, add a little bit of excitement to your day and make a list before you start working.
 The more digitally savvy amongst us may prefer digital lists, many of which can sync up with all of your devices making it easier to complete tasks no matter where you are that day.

 Give yourself a break

 Working from home can sometimes make you feel like you are skiving.
 Do not overcompensate for that feeling by not having breaks.
-There may be interruptions and things may not go strictly to plan, but don’t let that get you down.
+There may be interruptionswhen you’re working for too long.
+It’s not just you who needs a break.
+Your systems also require the same amount of rest so that it functions to it’s best.
+If the problem persists, you may want to get it checked from firms similar to Micro Center (to know more, continue reading here).
+Things may not go strictly to plan, but don’t let that get you down.
 Set timers on your phone for your chosen period (30 mins is advisable) and then give yourself a 5 min break.
 During that time, stretch your legs, make a cup of tea or even put a wash on.
 When your break time is over, you will be more productive and less sluggish than before.

 Having a tough day?
 Have you been putting off a task on your to-do list?
 Promise a treat to yourself to stop making tiresome tasks seem endless.
-When you are done, make yourself that cup of coffee or watch that youtube video.
-By integrating the things you love into your day, work will seem like less of a chore and more of a choice.
+When you are done, make yourself that cup of coffee; watch that YouTube video or find a mobile game to give you that burst of excitement.
+When it comes to games, there are a multitude of options to choose from.
+And if you’re still unsure, then maybe these Blackout Bingo reviews can help you make up your mind.
+The idea is really simple — by integrating the things you love into your day, work will seem like less of a chore and more of a choice.

 Have a chat